etna-team/etna/README.md

 Also, the library, starting with version 3.0, can be installed on the Google Colab and Kaggle platforms.
 To do this, you can use any of the instructions above.

-On Google Colab, do not forget to restart the environment after installing the library.
+On Google Colab, don't forget to restart the environment after installing the library.

 ### Configuration